Lighthouse (Lost)

 "Lighthouse" is the fifth television episode of the American Broadcasting Company's sixth season of the serial drama television series Lost and 108th episode overall.
 The episode aired on February 23, 2010, on ABC in the United States and 2 hours earlier on A in Canada due to the 2010 Winter Olympics.
 The episode was written by showrunners and executive producers Damon Lindelof and Carlton Cuse and was directed by Jack Bender.
-Jack Shephard is the character centered on this episode.
+The episode is centered on Jack Shephard.

 In 2007, the ghost of Jacob (Mark Pellegrino) instructs Hugo "Hurley" Reyes (Jorge Garcia) to bring Jack Shephard (Matthew Fox) to an unspecified place.
 Meanwhile, Jin-Soo Kwon (Daniel Dae Kim) finds Claire Littleton (Emilie de Ravin) after 3 years of disappearance, but begins to question her sanity.
 In the "flash-sideways", Jack deals with the issues of parenthood.

 Plot

 2004 (flash-sideways timeline)

-Following the events of the season premiere, "LA X", Jack Shephard arrives late to pick up his son, David (Dylan Minnette), from school.
-David is shown to be distant from his father.
+Jack Shephard arrives late to pick up his son, David (Dylan Minnette), from school.
+David is distant from his father.
 Jack visits his mother (Veronica Hamel) to help find Jack's father's will, leaving David alone.
-Jack and his mother discuss David; his mother reveals that David was quite upset at his grandfather's funeral, but he never showed it to Jack.
-She suggests that perhaps David is "terrified" of Jack, just as Jack was afraid of his father as a child, and recommends Jack ask David about this.
-Finally, they find the will, but are confused to see Claire Littleton (Emilie de Ravin) included in it, whom they never heard about; unbeknownst to them, Claire is Jack's half-sister.
+Jack's mother reveals that David was upset at his grandfather's funeral.
+However, he never showed it to Jack.
+She suggests that perhaps David is "terrified" of Jack, just as Jack was afraid of his father as a child.
+They find the will, but are confused to see Claire Littleton (Emilie de Ravin) included in it, whom they never heard about.